-- RESPECT, FRIENDSHIP and TRUST should be the foundation of an intimate relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
+4. Respect, friendship and trust should be the foundation of your relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
 These are essential requirements for a strong foundation of a relationship.
 Without it your relationship will topple over easily when you face challenges and conflicts in the future.

-- Do NOT ignore red flag under any circumstances: If you encounter something that bothers you about someone, do not dismiss it by hoping it was a one-time thing or that you can change the person.
+6. Do not ignore red flags: If you encounter something that bothers you about someone, do not dismiss it by hoping it was a one-time thing or that you can change the person.
 In the earlier stages of getting to know someone we are a bit too forgiving and don’t want to face reality.
 Take note of it, watch for recurring patterns and bring it up when the time is right.

 “What is the truth of your life?
 It’s your duty to know.
 The truth is that which feels right and good and loving.
 Love doesn’t hurt.
 It feels really good.
 It’s that which allows you to live every day with integrity.
 Everything you do and say shows the world who you really are.
 Let it be the truth. “